Friday, February 19, 2010

 Summer Wedding with a Watermelon Twist!

+An outdoor summer wedding should be laid back, a ton of fun, and beautifully reflective of the season.
+A typical bride in this economy desires the wedding of her dreams without spending a lot of money.
+A backyard picnic-themed wedding set in the enjoyable summer season is just the answer!
 What is a backyard picnic without watermelon?
 Not only is watermelon a refreshing treat to serve to your guests to beat the summer heat, it also provides the perfect color palette for your wedding.
 You can serve a fruity pink cocktail with a watermelon garnish or you can serve the champagne for your toast from a watermelon keg.
+For the centerpieces, place your favorite pink and white, in-season flowers in vintage watering cans.
+You can spend a...

 Tuesday, February 9, 2010